AdobeDocs/release-notes.en/current.md

 title: Latest Release Notes
 description: Learn about the latest release notes, new features, and new documentation for [!DNL Experience Cloud] products and services.
 Find new help and tutorials about [!DNL Experience Cloud], [!DNL Creative Cloud for enterprise], and [!DNL Document Cloud].
 doc-type: release notes
-last-update: October 2021
+last-update: November 2021
 author: mfrei
 mini-toc-levels: 1
 exl-id:
 ---
-# INTERNAL REVIEW - Adobe Experience Cloud Release Notes - November 2021
+# Adobe Experience Cloud Release Notes - November 2021

 ![Banner](assets/experience-cloud-banner-3.png)